PavanRangani/docs/docs/prd/chat/my-chats.md

 ### Families panel

 - Shows families in two goups: `My Families` and `Other Families`
-- `My Families` shows all associated families of the login user in alphabetical order
+- `My Families` shows all associated families of the login user which has any active task (Active means task other than Done status)
+- `My Families` & `Other Families` are shown in alphabetical order
-- `Other Familes` shows those families which are not associated with user but has any open or upcoming task which has at least one chat
+- `Other Familes` shows those families where the login user is not associated but the User has any Active tasks assigned.
+(Active means task other than Done status)
 - Count in brackets indicates the count of tasks which has unread chat.
 If nothing is unread, doesn't show any count
 - When there isn't any records available in any of the group, that group won't be available
 - When there isn't any records in any group, shows proper message